mayahyah/-OOPs-Wrong-Answer-A-Quiz-Bee-Game-Simulator/README.md

 Scientists from Scientists.java extends GameCharacter, meaning it automatically receives all attributes and behaviors of a GameCharacter without rewriting them.

 ### *Abstraction*
+public interface ScientistAbility {

+    // Called each question
+    default void beforeQuestion(GameCharacter scientist) {}

+    // After question is answered
+    default void onCorrect(GameCharacter scientist) {}

+    default void onWrong(GameCharacter scientist) {}

+    String getAbilityName();

+The ScientistAbility interface from ScientistAbility.java declares what abilities a scientist must have but does not show how each scientist performs them.
+It forces all scientists (including Darwin and the regular Scientists class) to follow a common contract.

     public class Scientists extends GameCharacter implements ScientistAbility {